stashed/mongodb/docs/mongodb-sharding.md

 **Wait for BackupSession:**

-The `sample-mgo-sh-backup` CronJob will trigger a backup on each schedule by creating a `BackpSession` crd.
+The `sample-mgo-sh-backup` CronJob will trigger a backup on each schedule by creating a `BackupSession` crd.

 Wait for the next schedule.
 Run the following command to watch `BackupSession` crd,